 Placer County is providing the public a new opportunity to comment on requests for Revenue Sharing funds.
 The Revenue Sharing program was suspended from July 2011 until November 2011.
-To comment on Revenue Sharing Applications under review, please click on any of the links to applications listed in the column at the left.
+To comment on Revenue Sharing Applications under review, please click on any of the links to applications listed in the column at the right.

 When offering comments, please note the following guidelines:

 - When submitting a comment, name and address must be included.
 Only comments that can be attributed to an individual will be posted.
 Address will not be posted online;

 - Placer County reserves the right to edit comments so they are pertinent to either the Revenue Sharing Program or a specific application; and